arun1729/cog/README.md

 ## Config

-If no config is given while creating a Cog instance, it will use the defaults:
+If no config is provided while creating a Cog instance, it will use the defaults:

 ```
 COG_PATH_PREFIX = "/tmp"
 COG_HOME = "cog-test"
 ```

-### Example config
+### Example updating config

 ```python
 from cog import config